thoughtspot/rest-api-sdk/sdks/typescript/CustomActionApi.md

 # **createCustomAction**
 > ResponseCustomAction createCustomAction(createCustomActionRequest)

   Version: 9.6.0.cl or later  Creates a custom action that appears as a menu action on a saved Answer or Liveboard visualization.
 Requires `DEVELOPER` (**Has Developer privilege**) or `ADMINISTRATION` (**Can administer ThoughtSpot**) privilege.  #### Usage Guidelines  The API lets you create the following types of custom actions:  * URL-based action        Allows pushing data to an external URL. * Callback action           Triggers a callback to the host application and initiates a response payload on an embedded ThoughtSpot instance.
 By default, custom actions are visible to only administrator or developer users.
 To make a custom action available to other users, and specify the groups in `group_identifiers`.
 By default, the custom action is set as a _global_ action on all visualizations and saved Answers.
 To assign a custom action to specific Liveboard visualization, saved Answer, or Worksheet, set `visibility` to `false` in `default_action_config` property and specify the GUID or name of the object in `associate_metadata`.
-For more information, see [Custom actions](https://developers.thoughtspot.com/docs/?pageid=custom-action-intro).     #### Endpoint URL
+For more information, see [Custom actions](https://developers.thoughtspot.com/docs/?pageid=custom-action-intro).

 ### Example